 - In small bowl mix together flour, walnuts and salt – reserve.

-- Using electric mixer. beat butter, sugar and vanilla until light and fluffy.
-Beat in egg yokes, one at a time, mixing well after each.
+- Using electric mixer.
+Beat butter, sugar and vanilla until light and fluffy.
+Beat in egg yolks, one at a time, mixing well after each.
 Gently fold in chocolate mixture with spatula.

-- Bake in centre of oven until tester inserted into center of cake comes out clean — approximately 30 – 35 minutes.
+- Bake in centre of 350⁰F (180⁰C) oven until tester inserted into center of cake comes out clean — approximately 30 – 35 minutes.

-- Cool on rack for 10 minutes, then move to fridge to chill for 20 minutes.
+- Cool on rack for 10 minutes, and then move to fridge to chill for 20 minutes.